ssricardo/anki-plugins/schedule-priority/doc.md

 There are a few ideas planned for next versions:

-* Adding a shortcut for priority definition (add tags)
+* Add a shortcut for priority definition (add tags)
 * Create a visual window for configuration (instead of needing to do it in the script file)
-* Maybe, add the option to modify priority during review (instead of only in the Editor)
+* Maybe, add the option to modify priority during review (as opposed to only in the Editor)

 ...

-> This is still in a very first version.
+> 1. This is still in a very first version.
 If you find any bug or have other ideas, please send me it.
 I'll be happy to work on it.

+> 2. As English is not my native language and right now I don't have time to check details, please help me to fix possible mistakes in the text